osg-htc/research-facilitation/docs/documentation/jupyterlab.md

 [TOC]

-*Disclaimer: JupyterLab is a new feature currently in development.
-Contact us at support@opensciencegrid.org to learn more.*
+*Disclaimer: JupyterLab is a new feature.
+We appreciate thoughts and feedback sent to support@opensciencegrid.org*

 # Objective